shaggyze/RelayBot/README.md

 - **Granular Deletion Toggles:** Separately control if deleting original messages deletes copies, and if deleting copies deletes the original.
 - **Group Moderation:** Group owners can block abusive users or entire servers from being relayed, giving you full control over your shared space.
 - **Customizable Branding:** Set a custom brand/tag for your server's relayed messages (e.g., `ShaggyZE [S1]`).
-- **Public Statistics:** View activity and engagement stats for any relay group.
+- **Public Statistics:** View activity and engagement stats for your relay group.
 - **Easy Setup & Management:** All configuration is done through user-friendly `/` slash commands.
 - **Scalable & Secure:** Built with a robust database backend to ensure every server's configuration is separate and secure.